 This flowchart lists the various steps in the process of setting a record: from the application for the Record Attempt to its publication.

-The following checklist has been established in order to assist competitors in preparing for Record Attempts in compliance with Chapter VII and Appendix D to the FIA’s International Sporting Code.
+The following checklist has been established in order to assist both Competitors and ASNs in preparing for Record Attempts in compliance with Article 2.7.4 and Appendix D of the FIA’s International Sporting Code.

 Please note that the checklist is NOT a substitute for those regulations and in case of conflict between the two, the regulations take precedence.